bajumar/Azure-Monitor-Logs/Query Library/OS - Windows OS Logs ( Event Log)/Snippet - RegEx to parse ParameterXml.md

 | extend Value2 = extract("(<Param>(.*?)</Param>){2}",2,ParameterXml)
 | extend Value3 = extract("(<Param>(.*?)</Param>){3}",2,ParameterXml)
 ```
-Add as many lines as needed to parse the entire contents of ParameterXml.
+Add as many lines as needed to extract all of the values in ParameterXml.